Exclamation mark: Video games

 The exclamation mark can be used in video games to signify that a character is startled or alarmed.
 In the Metal Gear and Paper Mario series, an exclamation mark appears over enemies' heads when they notice the player.

-In massively multiplayer online (MMO) games such as World of Warcraft, an exclamation mark hovering over a character's head is often used to indicate that they are offering a quest for the player to complete.
+In massively multiplayer online games such as World of Warcraft, an exclamation mark hovering over a character's head is often used to indicate that they are offering a quest for the player to complete.

 In Dota 2, an exclamation mark is shown above the head of a unit if it is killed by means not granting enemies experience or gold (if it is "denied").

 In the 2005 arcade dance simulation game In the Groove 2, there is a song titled "!" (also referred to as "bang") by the artist Onyx.

 Internet culture

 In Internet culture, especially where leet is used, multiple exclamation marks may be affixed with the numeral "1", as in !!!!!!111.
 The notation originates from a common error: when typing multiple exclamation points quickly, the typist may fail to hold the combination that produces the exclamation mark on many keyboard layouts.
 This error, first used intentionally as a joke in the leet linguistic community, is now an accepted form of exclamation in leet and derivative dialects such as Lolspeak.
 Some utterances include further substitutions, for example "!!!111oneeleven".

 In fandom and fanfiction, ! is used to signify a defining quality in a character, usually signifying an alternative interpretation of a character from a canonical work.
 Examples of this would be "Romantic!Draco" or "Vampire!Harry" from the Harry Potter fandom.
 It is also used to clarify the current persona of a character with multiple identities or appearances, such as to distinguish "Armor!Al" from "Human!Al" in a work based on Fullmetal Alchemist.
 The origin of this usage is unknown, although it is hypothesized to have originated with certain Teenage Mutant Ninja Turtles action figures; for example, "Football Player!
 Leonardo", "Rockstar!
 Raphael", and "Breakdancer!
 Michelangelo".